 Stylecop's main aim is to ensure the syntax of your source code is written against a predefined set of rules.
 These rules define: in what order things should be laid out, how you should name things, spacing etc..
 These rules will help ensure your code base is written in a very similar manner, which should make it easier for people to understand later on.

 If you're not taking advantage of Stylecop then your code base is missing out, however, I get why some teams are reluctant to implement it.
-One of the biggest complaints I hear from developers who play around with Stylecop for the first time, the biggest thing they moan about is how much effort it takes to follow the guidelines.
+One of the biggest complaints I hear from developers who play around with Stylecop for the first time, is they moan about how much effort it takes to follow the guidelines.

 I've worked on projects where Stylecop validation was only triggered as a task on the build server, which meant people usually would work locally and then at the end run Stylecop and refactor things This process does come with a few major downsides.
 First, it's easy to break the build, e.g. you do your work, test it, run Stylecop refactor and then check it in.
 If you refactor and then check-in without retesting you potentially can break the build (I have definitely been guilty of this).
 Second, if you leave it to the end, it starts to feel like a chore.